aichaoxy/django-react-boilerplate/README.md

 ./manage.py startapp api           # api will be the only app in this django project
 ```

-# now the Django settings
+# Now the Django settings
 ```shell
 INSTALLED_APPS = [
     # ...